tezzutezzu/openFrameworks/docs/osx.md

 -- You need to change your Base SDK (see below)

 - "TargetConditionals.h" not found
--- Xcode Terminal may not be installed (see above for instructions)
+-- Xcode Terminal may not be installed

 - Undefined symbols for architecture i386
 -- This usually happens when addons have been added incorrectly (see above for instructions)